-If you’re collecting any of this data routinely, you’ll need to comply with the GDPR, whether the data is on a spreadsheet, on your computer network, your mobile phone, or in the cloud.
+If you’re collecting any of this data routinely, you need to comply with the GDPR, whether the data is on a spreadsheet, on your computer network, your mobile phone, or in the cloud.

-Another key question, is whether your business currently falls under the DPA.
-If so, the ICO has confirmed that the GDPR will apply to you, but remember, the GDPR is much stricter than the DPA.
+Another key question is whether your business currently falls under the DPA.
+If so, the ICO has confirmed that the GDPR applies to you, but remember, the GDPR is much stricter than the DPA.

-Being a small business doesn’t mean you fall out of the GDPR scope, even if you don’t need to employ a DPO.
+Being a small business doesn’t mean you fall out of the GDPR scope.
 It’s recognised that small businesses have fewer resources and pose less of a risk to data protection, so there may be more leniency by the ICO in relation to any non-compliance.